 Teachers and the SENDCo have both formal and informal meetings with parents/carers on a regular basis.
-We have an open door policy which encourages parents/carers to talk to the SENDCo or class teacher about issues arising both at school and in the home.
-As far as is reasonable, we seek to support families at home and sign post to supporting agencies such as Flexible Short Breaks, NORSACA, Parent Partnership, Children's Centre, Specialist Supporting Families Services etc.
+We have an open door policy which encourages parents/carers to talk to the SENDCo or class teacher about issues arising both at the academy and in the home.
+As far as is reasonable, we seek to support families at home and sign post to supporting agencies such as Flexible Short Breaks, NORSACA, Ask Us Notts, Children's Centre, Specialist Supporting Families Services etc.